PopovEvgeniy/grpdecompiler/readme.txt

                        GRP DECOMPILER

-                       Version 2.1.8
+                       Version 2.1.8.1

             The file extraction tool for GRP pseudo-archives by Popov Evgeniy Alekseyevich

-System requirements

-68 kilobytes of free space on storage media.

-Description and usage
+The program description.

 This program lets you extract files from GRP pseudo-archives.
+It works with all BUILD engine games.
 It is used in games that are built on the BUILD game engine.
 This program takes a target file name and an output path as the command-line arguments.
 Always add a directory separator (\ or /) at the end of the output path.

-Exit codes
+Exit codes.

 0: The operation was successfully completed.
 1: Can't open the input file.